EdgeJH/exitst8.github.io/java/index.md

 ---
 layout: java
-title: All Javas
+title: All Java
-excerpt: "A List of Javas"
+excerpt: "A List of Java"
 comments: false
 ---